 Should I Send My Child to School

-A helpful link for parents to decide when a sick child is well enough to return to school.
+Be watching in the fall for a link for parents to decide when a sick child is well enough to return to school.

 WEATHER WATCH click on this link to see a helpful chart to determine when it is a safe temperature for your child to play outside.